Fair, 82 F

 Why fear calling it the partisan politics that it is?
 Seifert nullifies any precept of pure intent in the emotion-driven, feel-good words of the organization’s name and his opening statement with the pointed focus on South McAllen—and the position that the quality of education is being dumbed down by HB-5.
 Of course everyone is concerned about quality education.
 But, his presentation comes across as sophistry to lull others into acquiescence.

-If Seifert’s organization is vested in an “equal voice,” as the name would implies, why not focus the quest for voting rights and making a difference to the benefit of all legal citizens of McAllen?
+If Seifert’s organization is vested in an “equal voice,” as the name implies, why not focus the quest for voting rights and making a difference to the benefit of all legal citizens of McAllen?
 He didn’t explain his rationale for focusing on South McAllen, rather than the entire community—or the entire Rio Grande Valley.

 Anglos are now approximately four percent or less of the population in South Texas.
 In the past, some Valley natives and long-timers knew that there was a distinct racial difference in the make-up between North McAllen and South McAllen.
 Since the Anglo population is now so comparatively miniscule, this no longer holds true.
 So, under representation of the Hispanic voice (vote) could not be his rationale.